yochaigal/cairn/wip/2e/dungeon-seeds.md

 **Special**: _Smoke_. _Illusion_.

 Swirling **smoke** fills the air in a ceaseless typhoon of ash and embers, obscuring the exits.
-The outline of a white **circle** is burnt into the ground in the center of the room.
+Faint **movement** is visible through the smoke, as well as occasional shouting from the West side of the room.
+The **floor** is not level, with the East side raised a full foot higher than the West.

-- **Smoke**: Emits no smell.
-Magical in nature, it was produced when the temple broke in two.
+- **Smoke**: Magical, it emits no sound or smell.
+The exits in this room are obscured.
-  -
-- **Circle**: A remnant of the Faction's colliding rituals.
-Mostly inert.
-  - Stepping within the circle triggers a vision of the **Woodturn** turning an entire forest into petrified wood.
+  - The doorway near the SW corridor contains the broken statue of a robed figure (see Basilisk, **3**).
+- **Movement**: Robed soldiers engaged in melee combat with unseen opponents.
+  - There are always at least 3 members of either Faction engaged in skirmishes here.
+They will generally attack any shapes that try to cross the room but are easily confused by the smoke.
+  - Due to the smoke all attacks are _impaired_ and it is impossible to determine friend from foe.
+- **Floor**: Split when the temple fractured.
+Along with the smoke, navigation in this room is extremely difficult.

+#### Druid Cultist

+5 HP, 11 STR, 12 DEX, 8 WIL, petrified short sword (d8)

+- Wears a Red or Blue robe to indicate their factional allegiance.

 ### 7 -